moocow-the-bovine/dstar-gantry/README.txt

         If specified, just prints what would have been done, but doesn't perform any destructive actions.

-    -fg, -bg
+    -fg, -batch, -bg
-        Specifies whether to run the embedded "dstar-buildhost" container interactively in the foreground ("-fg", default) or detached in the background ("-bg").
-Foreground ("-fg") operation is equivalent to the "docker-run" "--tty=true" and "--interactive=true" options and background ("-bg") operation is equivalent to the "docker-run" "--detached=true" option.
+        Specifies whether to run the embedded "dstar-buildhost" container interactively in the foreground ("-fg", default), non-interactively ("-batch"), or detached in the background ("-bg").
+Foreground ("-fg") operation is equivalent to the "docker-run" "--tty=true" and "--interactive=true" options, batch ("-batch") operation is
+        equivalent to the "docker-run" "--tty=false" and
+        "--interactive=false" options, and background ("-bg") operation is equivalent to the "docker-run" "--detached=true" option.
 See docker-run(1)
         <https://docs.docker.com/engine/reference/run/#options> for details.

         If you choose to run the container in the background (e.g. for